-Both Character and Characterization reveal "Why Do We Do the Things We Do".
+Both Character and Characterization reveal "Hypocrisy and Self-Deception".
 All Three of the plays included here examine hypocrisy, social class differences, and the constraints of morality as well as other topics.

 Characteristics of Tragedy & Comedy -- A Debatable List

 The following list by John Morreall represents a conglomeration of varying theory on the nature of tragedy and comedy.
 Personally, I find (depending on the play) some of the characteristics more convincing and others less so.
 Try testing a play we're reading in class against these ideas.
 Do they successfully explain what's going on in the work?